 You’ll come across acronyms on the real estate state test that you’ll need to know.

 “M.A.R.I.A.” is one acronym you’ll undoubtedly come across.
 Method, flexibility, relationship, intention, and agreement are all represented by this symbol.
-It’s an abbreviation that aids in the identification of the real or personal property.
+It’s an abbreviation that aids in the identification of real or personal property.

 “U.P.T.E.E.” is another acronym you could come upon.
 The Bundle of Rights can be remembered using this abbreviation.
 It refers to the actions of using, possessing, transferring, encumbering, and enjoying something.